mirrari0/cuddly-robot/README.md

 </pre>
 It grabs the number out of the endpoint and parses it into an int object, applies the rules, and returns the results json.

 The second example I included a few endpoint properties in the endpoint annotation such that one could only perform a POST on it and that it would expect application-content/json in the header.
-This also allowed the call to pass the request in as additional data in the json format
+This also allowed the call to pass the request in as additional data in the json format.
 <pre>

 curl -X POST -H "Application/json" -H "Content-type: application/json" https://sf5oz1x80a.execute-api.us-west-1.amazonaws.com/api/fizzBuzzCalc/ -d '{ "request" : "6" }'

 </pre>

+I used <a href='https://chalice.readthedocs.io/en/latest/quickstart.html'> this quickstart guide</a> to model how to get started.
+It includes information about adding security and other properties to endpoints.